jzohrab/practicing-guitar/docs/part-2-getting-organized/a-practice-routine.rst

 * Repeat.

 If you can swing it, see if you can break your practice time up.  e.g., if you're working on something technical, then repeating the 20-minute block of interleaved practice a few times a day is super.

-Nothing above is hard-and-fast!
-Tweak it until it works for you.